OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/custom-domains.md

 | Test        | `<customername>-test.outsystems.app` |
 | Production  | `<customername>.outsystems.app`      |

+It's not possible to change the built-in OutSystems domain that is defined when the ODC infrastructure is created.
 Apps are always accessible to end-users through built-in domains.
 For example, an app named MyApp deployed to the Development stage is accessible at `<customername>-dev.outsystems.app/MyApp`.
 If you want to restrict access, you can use [end-user roles](../user-management/secure-app-with-roles.md).

 In addition, ODC lets you make your apps accessible to end-users through your organization's domain(s).
 In a given stage, your apps can be available through one or more custom domains that you add to that stage.
 Each custom domain must be unique to a customer and stage.